GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 [according to](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev#:~:text=You%20can%20make%20quick%20edits%2C%20review%20PRs%2C%20and%20Continue%20on%20to%20a%20local%20clone)
 Microsoft's [Chris Dias](https://twitter.com/chrisdias), when working with GitHub, _"you can make quick edits, review PRs, and continue on to a local clone"_.
-The sole fact that you can share a link to your work unlocks collaboration patterns that we have learned to love since the birth of apps like Google Docs.
+The sole fact that you can share a link to your work unlocks collaboration patterns that users embrace and love since the birth of apps like Google Docs.
 Twitter of course lives and dies with links.
 News sites regularly [link to newsworthy tweets](https://edition.cnn.com/2021/11/09/politics/gosar-anime-video-violence-ocasio-cortez-biden/index.html#:~:text=Ocasio-Cortez%20tweeted%20in%20response%20Monday%20saying%20a%20%22creepy%20member%22%20of%20the%20House%20had%20%22shared%20a%20fantasy%20video%20of%20him%20killing%20me.%22), which _means "keeping it quick"_
 [is core](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/progressively-enhancing-desktop-devices#:~:text=%C2%A0-,Keeping%20it%20quick,-With%20all%20the)